era86/era86.github.io/_drafts/2018-03-21-pi-zero-w-usb-dashcam.markdown

 For a deeper explanation of `ffmpeg`, refer to the [official documentation](https://www.ffmpeg.org/ffmpeg.html).
 Here's a brief summary of the arguments used in the Python script:

-* `-i /dev/video0`: The input USB camera device.
-This may differ depending on the operating system or number of USB periphals attached.
+* `-i /dev/video0`: Read input from the USB camera device.
-* `-c:v copy`: Copy the video stream directly from the input device to the output path.
+* `-c:v copy`: Copy the video stream directly from the input device to the output file.
 * `-an -sn -dn`: Omit audio, subtitles, and data.
 * `-segment_time 30 -f segment %03d.avi`: Break video clips into 30-second segments.